maegul/ResChapter/README.md

 ### There is a disturbance ...

 An important reason for adding these skills to your toolset, though, is that two forces are acting on and transforming research.
 And taming them demainds a power like this.

 The first force is data.
 Big data.
+Whether you come from a research domain that traditionally doesn't deal with data – hello Humanities ;\) – or a hardcore data driven science, chances are that your research is dealing with more data than your immediate predecessor's work.
+Even more extreme is that some of you may even be moving beyond classical hypothesis driven research into "Big Data Science" where the

 ## Power ... at what cost?